rapiz1/DungeonRush/README.md

 ### Buff/Debuff

-There's a possibility that the attack from those with weapon triggers certain buff on himself or debuff on the enemey.
+There's a possibility that the attack from one with weapon triggers certain buff on himself or debuff on the enemey.

 - IceSword can frozen enemeys.
 - HolySword can give you a shield that absorbs damage and makes you immune to debuff.